WhyAre/tp/docs/UserGuide.md

 - `add n/John Doe i/A0123456Z p/98765432 e/johnd@example.com h/@john_doe`

 > **Warning:**
+> - As of v1.5, tutorial tags (`t/`) do not integrate with submission functionalities
 > - As of v1.5, description attribute is temporary for the session and will disappear on reboot of app

 ---